Open primary navigation menu

 • Users must not attempt to modify system facilities.

-• E-mail and other College-owned communication resources are not to be used for transmission of commercial or personal advertisements, solicitations, promotions, or destructive programs i.e. all College-owned computer technology is intended and provided for College-related business only.
+• E-mail and other University-owned communication resources are not to be used for transmission of commercial or personal advertisements, solicitations, promotions, or destructive programs i.e. all University-owned computer technology is intended and provided for University-related business only.
 Users should expect no privacy.

 • Harassment is prohibited in the electronic environment and includes but is not limited to using foul language, promoting and sending chain letters, sending programs (viruses) which will do damage to another user’s account or to the network.